jerekarp/hyte-backend/README.md

 - **Navigating to Home**: The user is directed to the home page (home.html), where a personalized greeting message based on the time of day appears in the center of the screen.
 In the navigation bar, next to the LogOut button, the username of the logged-in user is displayed.

 - **Health Diary**: On the Health Diary (home.html) page, the user can view their own diary entries, activities, and measurements.
 If the user has no entries and attempts to retrieve them, a notification appears in the table.
+Only 7 entries per page allowed, then pagination functions will make new pages for the tables.

-- **Adding New Information**: The user can add new diary entries, activities, and measurements by selecting the desired option from the "Select an option" menu.
+- **Adding New Entries**: The user can add new diary entries, activities, and measurements by selecting the desired option from the "Select an option" menu and see notification after adding them.

+- **Updating Entries**: Users can also edit existing diary entries, activities, and measurements from the "Update entry" menu.

-- **Profile & Users**: On the profile page (profile.html), the user can search for all users and view their information by clicking the "Info" button or delete their own data by clicking the "Delete" button.
+- **Profile & Users**: On the profile page (profile.html), users can search for all users and view their information by clicking the "Info" button, or delete their own data by clicking the "Delete" button.
 If a non-administrator attempts to delete another user's data, they will receive a notification.
+Successful user deletion will prompt a notification and log the user out of the application (resetting localStorage data) if the user is not an admin.

 - **Updating Information**: On the Profile & Users page, the user can also update their own information, such as username, password, or email address.
 The updated information will also be reflected in the list of all users.